 This post examines 6 tools that can help automate EHS management, including document control, risk management and corrective action.

 According to a 2016 survey, 47% of companies store documents on a network drive.
 Manual tracking and storage methods represent a significant risk for companies, creating the potential for costly errors and incidents.
 For example, if someone reads an outdated Job Safety Analysis (JSA) prior to starting work, unaware of a critical hazard.

 An automated document control process lets you easily see who created documents, when they created them and if any changes were made since.
-Integration with other EHS tools allows you to link related items to documents, such as employee training, corrective action and audits.
+Integration with other EHS management system elements allows you to link related items to documents, such as employee training, corrective action and audits.